Battle of Kingston Harbour: Background

 An American sailor, Ned Myers, later recounted:

 “we made such a show of schooners, that though [the Royal George] had herself a vessel or two in company, she did not choose to wait for us.”

-Chauncey followed Earle into the bay but lost sight on her as darkness fell.
+Chauncey followed Royal George into the bay but lost sight on her as darkness fell.
 Earle knew the waters well and slipped past Chauncey’s squadron and headed for the safety of Kingston harbour, arriving around 2am.
 The Americans anchored in the Bay of Quinte until early on the morning of November 10.

 As soon as he arrived in Kingston, Earle met with Col. John Vincent, the army commander at Kingston, and told him of Chauncey’s squadron and their possible attack on Kingston.
 The British garrison was put on alert and the militias from the surrounding area were called to muster and gathered in the town.
 One witness recalled:

 In a moment every person was under arms, detachments were sent to the different bridges over Cataraqui creek, each attended by a field piece, and every other necessary precaution taken with the greatest alertness.”

 Companies from the 1st Frontenac Militia, 1st Lennox Militia, and 1st Addington Militia mustered and marched to the town, some arriving without arms and requiring weapons and ammunition from the town stores.

 The Kingston Garrison of regular soldiers consisted of 200 men from the 49th Regiment of Foot, 100 men from the 10th Royal Veterans, and 100 men from the Royal Newfoundland Fencibles, who were detached to serve as marines aboard the Royal George and other ships.